-An Android smartphone equipped with a custom application software was used, to read out the sensor data of the built-in accelerometer, gyroscope and GPS device at a rate of 500 Hz.
-The smartphone was selected to be a Samung Galaxy S20 FE model featuring a Qualcomm Snapdragon 865 Octo-core processor with a clock rate of up to 2.73 GHz, six Gigabytes of RAM and 128 Gb of internal memory as well as a 6.5" display which is regarded to be a medium to high-end smartphone.
-The built-in gyroscope/accelerometer sensor is a TDK/InvenSense ICM-42632-M IMU featuring a triple-axis MEMS gyroscope and a triple-axis axis MEMS accelerometer.
-Detailed specification of this unit are listed in Table 3.
+An Android smartphone equipped with a custom application software was used to read out the sensor data of the built-in accelerometer, gyroscope, and GPS device at a rate of 500 Hz.
+The smartphone was selected to be a Samsung Galaxy S20 FE model featuring a Qualcomm Snapdragon 865 Octo-core processor with a clock rate of up to 2.73 GHz, six Gigabytes of RAM, and 128 Gb of internal memory as well as a 6.5-inch display which is regarded to be a medium to high-end smartphone.
+The built-in gyroscope/accelerometer sensor is a TDK/InvenSense ICM-42632-M Inertial Measurement Unit (IMU) featuring a triple-axis micro-electromechanical systems (MEMS) gyroscope and a triple-axis MEMS accelerometer.
+Detailed specifications of this unit are listed in Table 3.